NunoDuarte/mocap_optitrack/README.md

 yaml syntax) to provide the list of marker IDs (usually integers) that you want to track.
 For each marker, you should specify the pose topics, and the name of the TF frame (`child_frame_id`).

+Check Command Port and Data Port on config file and on Motive.
+On Motive it should be:
+- Command Port: 1510
+- Data Port: 1511

+On config file it should be:
+- Command Port: 3110
+- Data Port: 3131

+why? check work of optitrack_yarp_stream.
+It has those values and it works.

 ## Tips and tricks